athirabmenon02/SheHack-shortlisting-Task/README.md

 This webpage is created as part of a short listing task for shehack by tinkerhub.
 This webpage uses html only and uses inernal style tag.
-It contains oru mission and vision about Shehacks.
+It contains our mission and vision about Shehacks.

 LinkedIn Links: